 As part of the International Corpus of English project, this corpus has been compiled over a period of more than 10 years.
 It is a collection of texts which represent fairly standard forms of written Irish English.
 It has been used for studies by Jeffrey Kallen (Trinity College Dublin) and John Kirk in recent years.
 The material is not yet available to the general public, though this is the intention, as set out in the outlines for the entire ICE project.
 For further information, please contact either of the authors just mentioned.

-There is a general website for the entire project on the server of University College London: International Corpus of English
+There is a general website for the entire project at the University of Zurich: International Corpus of English

 Kirk, John M., Jeffrey L. Kallen, Orla Lowry and A. Rooney 2004.
 ‘Issues arising from the compilation of ICE-Ireland’, in Belfast Papers in Language and Linguistics 16: 23-41.